Efficient Modeling of Spatial Extremes over Large Geographical Domains: Modeling

 \subsection{HOT model: a Gaussian single-scale mixture process}

 We first define general Gaussian scale mixture processes and then describe the specific HOT model \citep{huser2017bridging}.
 A Gaussian scale mixture is a process $W(\cdot)$ constructed as

-where $Z(\cdot)$ is a standard Gaussian process (marginal mean and variance are zero and one, respectively) with correlation function $\textrm{Cor}\{Z(\bm{s}_1), Z(\bm{s}_2)\} = \rho(\bm{s}_1, \bm{s}_2)$, and $R\sim F_R$ is a non-negative random variable following the distribution $F_R$ and independent of $Z(\cdot)$.
+where $Z(\cdot)$ is a standard Gaussian process {(i.e., with zero mean and unit variance marginally)} with correlation function $\rho(\bm{s}_1, \bm{s}_2)=\textrm{Cor}\{Z(\bm{s}_1), Z(\bm{s}_2)\}$, and $R\sim F_R$ is a non-negative random variable following the distribution $F_R$ and independent of $Z(\cdot)$.
 Precise tail properties of processes of the form \eqref{hot_w} have been derived in \citet{huser2017bridging} or \citet{EOW2019} for instance; see also the references therein.
 The HOT model specifically assumes that the mixing distribution, $F_R$, is a two-parameter family, denoted by $F_{\beta, \gamma}$ with parameters $\beta\in[0,\infty)$ and $\gamma>0$, and defined as

 This specific family of distributions, $F_{\beta, \gamma}$, is motivated by the different bivariate tail behaviors that the process $W(\cdot)$ in \eqref{hot_w} can capture.
 Because $F_{\beta, \gamma}$ is Weibull-tailed when $\beta>0$ and Pareto-tailed when $\beta=0$ (or $\beta\to0$), it follows that the vector $\{W(\bm s_1),W(\bm s_2)\}^\top$ can capture both AD (when $\beta=0$) and AI (when $\beta>0$) between any pair of sites $\{\bm s_1,\bm s_2\}\subset \mathcal D$.